nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## FAQ

-Q: Are all modules offered by NUS available in ModuleMateFinder
+Q: Are all modules offered by NUS available in ModuleMateFinder?

-A: As long as the module offered can be found in NUSmod, it will be available on ModuleMateFinder as well.
+A: As long as the module offered can be found in NUSMods, it will be available on ModuleMateFinder as well.

+Q: What is the point of archiving?

+A: You may have seniors who have graduated, but you would like to seek advise from for certain modules.
+Archiving helps you to organise your contacts as well!

 --------------------------------------------------------------------------------------------------------------------